Ordination of women and the Catholic Church: Clergy

+Servant of God Helder Camara supported women's ordination.

 As of 2013, a minority in the Association of U.S. Catholic Priests support ordaining women to the priesthood and a majority favour allowing woman deacons.
 In 2014, the Association of Catholic Priests in Ireland stated that the Catholic Church must ordain women and allow priests to marry in order to survive.

 In 2014, the Bishop of Basel, Felix Gmür, allowed the Basel Catholic church corporations, which are officially only responsible for church finances, to formulate an initiative appealing for equality between men and women in ordination to the priesthood.

 In 2017, German bishop Gebhard Fürst supported the ordination of women to the diaconate.
 In October 2019 German bishop Franz-Josef Overbeck said many Catholic people don't understand why women are unable to be deacons or priests, which he thinks should be changed.
 German bishop Georg Bätzing supported women ordination.
 In August 2020, German archbishop Stefan Heße supported ordination of women in Catholic Church.
 In 2025 Swiss bishop Markus Büchel voiced his support for women's ordination.